Physician Assistant Studies

 PASG 60500 Physician Assistant Professional Practice (NLA)

 Provide learners with the history of the Physician Assistant (PA) profession, social, regulatory, economic, and political aspects of becoming a PA.
 Discuss the professional organizations that represent PAs.
 Utilize the knowledge gained to advocate for the PA profession.
 Engage with other health professionals to advance clinical practice to meet the needs of patients.
 Recognize and consider ethical responsibilities in patient care.
 Identify and assess risk of stress and burnout as a healthcare professional.
-(S,Y)
+(B,F,Y)

 1 Credit